imytk/ALIFE_Public_Expo/Zone 6 - Fundamentals 3 - Complexity From Simplicity/placards/zone_6_complexity_from_simplicity.md

 # Unpacking Complexity

 When we look at the world, we often use the word "complex" to describe something intricate or difficult.
-But in science (including the world of ALife), "complexity" has a very specific meaning—and it's not the same as being "complicated"!
+But in science (including the world of ALife), "complexity" has a very specific meaning — and it's not the same as being "complicated"!

 A complicated system (like a high-tech watch, or a jet engine) has many parts, but its behavior is often predictable.
 Every part has a defined role, and the system has been built from the top down, piece by piece, following a detailed plan.
 If you know the parts, you can predict the whole.